teaching-ml/2022/proposal/README.md

+# ICML 2022 teachML workshop

+## What We need to submit

+Proposals should be two pages long in single column A4 or letter format, with font size 11 or greater, excluding organizer contact details/CVs and bibliographic references.

+Proposals should clearly specify the following:

+[x] Workshop title.

+[] A brief description of the topics to be covered, and an explanation as to why the workshop will appeal to ICML audiences.

+[] A short description and rough timetable of the planned activities (talks, posters, panels).

+[]  List of invited speakers, specifying who is confirmed and who is unconfirmed.

+[] A description of the history of the workshop (if it previously took place, then when/where).

+[] Similar past and current events at ICML and NeurIPS in the last 1-2 years, even if not organized by the present workshop organizers.
+New workshops are welcome to build on prior workshops if a good case is made; completely original workshops are also welcome.

+[]  A list of organizers with email addresses, web page URLs, pointers to Google Scholar or other similar citation service pages, a one-paragraph bio for each organizer, describing research expertise, and previous experience organizing scientific meetings.

 # ECML2021 teachML workshop

 This folder tries to serve as a central hub to draft for a ECML2021 workshop submission on teaching methods for ML.